thecml/kubernetes-on-arm/README.md

 kube-config delete-data
 ```

-## Custom alternatives
+## Custom hacking

-If you already have set up a lot of devices and already are familiar with one OS, just grab the binaries [here](https://github.com/luxas/kubernetes-on-arm/releases/tag/v0.6.2) or pull the images from Docker Hub.
+If you already have set up a lot of devices and already are familiar with one OS, just grab the binaries [here](https://github.com/luxas/kubernetes-on-arm/releases/tag/v0.6.2), pull the images from Docker Hub and start to hack your own solution :smile:

 ```
 # Get the binaries and put them in /usr/bin